The Herbs and The Adventures of Parsley Classic BBC kid's animation by Michael Bond

 The pearls and specs are a nice touch for her ladyship.And if the 2nd pic had a caption it might well read "I love him dearly,but it's a pity he's quite so thick ".But that's exactly why we all warm to him of course.Most happy with either a gun or fishing rod in hand (pic 4),his equally apparent love of a tipple or 3 never gets a mention.-unlike fellow Watch With Mother stalwart Windy Miller,who's fondness for cider was openly discussed !

-Bayleaf could usually be found with his trusty broom or barrow Constable "I'll 'ave 'im" Knapweed....but rarely did of course.
+Bayleaf could usually be found with his trusty broom or barrow Constable "I'll 'ave 'im" Knapweed....but he rarely did of course.

 Not much to say about Aunt Mint.But Pashana's a classic kitchen sink charicature from an era when "pc" only meant "police constable".